Securities and Exchange Board of India: Regulatory failure, inaction, and incompetence

+K. M. Abraham's letter

+On 1 June 2011, SEBI whole-time member K. M. Abraham wrote a confidential letter to Prime Minister Manmohan Singh, alleging that Finance Minister Pranab Mukherjee and his advisor Omita Paul were exerting pressure on SEBI to take a lenient approach in certain investigations, including separate regulatory cases against Reliance Industries, Reliance ADAG Group, MCX, and Sahara Group.
+Abraham wrote in the letter that SEBI was "under duress and under severe attack from powerful corporate interests, operating concertedly to undermine SEBI" and that Mukherjee had an interest in the investigations.

+Abraham's letter also alleged that Mukherjee and Paul compelled SEBI chairman U. K. Sinha to manage the Reliance Industries insider trading case and shield Reliance from a penalty of over ₹1500 crore.
+According to news reports, Reliance was negotiating an out-of-court settlement with SEBI for a lower amount.
+In July 2011, despite a recommendation from the SEBI board to extend Abraham's tenure, he was transferred out of SEBI back to Kerala after the Ministry of Finance rejected SEBI's recommendation.

+The Prime Minister's Office forwarded the letter to the Department of Economic Affairs, before it was leaked to the media in August 2011.
+Abraham stated that the leak had placed the lives of himself and his family at "grave risk".
+Sinha called Abraham's allegations "completely baseless, motivated and an attempt to tarnish the image of the government apart from being a malicious attack on me as chairman of SEBI", while the Ministry of Finance labelled them a "complete distortion of facts which are defamatory and devoid of truth".
+In August 2012, Manmohan Singh dismissed a complaint from Mukherjee to take action against Abraham and rejected all three misconduct charges against Abraham.

+Petitions on SEBI appointments

 Supreme Court of India heard a Public Interest Litigation (PIL) filed by India Rejuvenation Initiative that had challenged the procedure for key appointments adopted by Govt of India.
 The petition alleged that, "The constitution of the search-cum-selection committee for recommending the name of chairman and every whole-time members of SEBI for appointment has been altered, which directly impacted its balance and could compromise the role of the SEBI as a watchdog."
 On 21 November 2011, the court allowed petitioners to withdraw the petition and file a fresh petition pointing out constitutional issues regarding appointments of regulators and their independence.
 The Chief Justice of India refused the finance ministry's request to dismiss the PIL and said that the court was well aware of what was going on in SEBI.
 Hearing a similar petition filed by Bengaluru-based advocate Anil Kumar Agarwal, a two judge Supreme Court bench of Justice Surinder Singh Nijjar and Justice HL Gokhale issued a notice to the Govt of India, SEBI chief UK Sinha and Omita Paul, Secretary to the President of India.

-Further, it came into light that Dr. K. M. Abraham(the then whole time member of SEBI Board) had written to the Prime Minister about malaise in SEBI.
-He said, "The regulatory institution is under duress and under severe attack from powerful corporate interests operating concertedly to undermine SEBI".
-He specifically said that Finance Minister's office, and especially his advisor Omita Paul, were trying to influence many cases before SEBI, including those relating to Sahara Group, Reliance, Bank of Rajasthan and MCX.